Kenny G: 2020s

 In October 2020, the Weeknd released a remix of the popular song "In Your Eyes" featuring Kenny G.

 Kenny G contributed to the soundtrack of The SpongeBob Movie: Sponge on the Run in 2021 with his covers of "My Heart Will Go On" as well as "Gary's Song", which had been written for the SpongeBob SquarePants episode "Have You Seen This Snail?"
 The Nickelodeon series parodies the artist with the character Kelpy G.

 In 2022, he appeared on avant-garde metal band Imperial Triumphant's song "Merkurius Gilded" alongside his son Max Gorelick on guitar.

+Kenny G is featured on saxophone on the song "Cry" from American singer Charlie Puth's 2026 album Whatever's Clever!.
+The song was released as a single on February 6, 2026, prior to Puth's performance of "The Star-Spangled Banner" at Super Bowl LX in Santa Clara, California, during which he was accompanied by Kenny G on saxophone.

 Popularity in China

 Kenny G has recorded Chinese songs such as "Jasmine Flower" (茉莉花) and "The Moon Represents My Heart" (月亮代表我的心).

 Since 1989, Kenny G's recording "Going Home" from the Kenny G Live album has become an unconventional mega-hit throughout China: It has become the unofficial national closing song for many businesses such as food courts, outdoor markets, health clubs, shopping malls and train stations throughout the country.
 Many businesses begin piping the music over their loudspeakers shortly before closing at night.
 Television stations also play the song before ending their evening broadcasts.
 Many Chinese, when asked, say they associate the song with the need to finish their activity or business and go home (although they may not even know the name of the song or its artist).